wiremock/wiremock.org/_docs/junit-jupiter.md

 ### Static vs. instance

-In the above example, as with the declarative form, each WireMock server will be started before the first test method in the test class and stopped after the last test method has completed, with a call to reset before each test method.
+In the above example, as with the declarative form, each WireMock server will be started before the first test method in the test class and stopped after the last test method has completed, and by default, with a call to reset before each test method.

 However, if the extension fields are declared at the instance scope (without the `static` modifier) each WireMock server will be created and started before each test method and stopped after the end of the test method.